sys-ronin/rough_docu/prior_art_encryption.md

 - The password is a convenience factor for daily use
 - Keys are bound to hardware (system fingerprint)
 - The lock button (🔒/🔐) is the complete encryption interface
+- **The lock button is also an explicit memory manager** — it unloads keys, structure, and content from RAM
+- Users control memory explicitly, matching human cognitive patterns
 - Recovery works on any machine with the phrase
 - Password changes are instant
 - No phrase is ever stored